 Prof. Dr. em.
 Peter Herrle

-He offered a broad perspective on international architecture, urban management and planning in his teaching thanks to his engagement in numerous countries in the Middle East, East Asia, South Asia and Africa.
+He was able to offer a broad perspective on international architecture and planning in his teaching thanks to his engagement in numerous countries in the Middle East, Asia, South America and Africa.
 Study trips, international workshops and summer schools abroad extended his teaching in Berlin.
-Moreover, Peter Herrle is the initiator for the Urban Design Master Program in cooperation with the Tongji University Shanghai (2005) and the Urban Management postgraduate master's programme (2004) and thus shaped the teaching opportunities at the TU Berlin significantly.
+Moreover, Prof. em.
+Herrle is the initiator for the Urban Design Master Program in cooperation with the Tongji University Shanghai (2005) and the Urban Management postgraduate master’s programme (2004) and thus shaped the teaching opportunities at the TU Berlin significantly.
 At Tongji University Shanghai, he has been a permanent Advisory Professor since 2002 and the head of the academic board for the international and interdisciplinary Urban Management programme for urban development practitioners.
 From 1996 to 2001, he was also the coordinator of the CUIDAD network supported under the EU ALFA programme.
 The network included partners from Lima, Mexico City, Athens, Sao Paulo and Rotterdam.

-Beyond his activities at the Habitat Unit, he is founder and principal of the OIKOS Human Settlement Research Group, a network of professionals offering advisory services to international development organisations including GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit), UN-Habitat, The World Bank, the Cities Alliance, Slum Dwellers International, Misereor, and others.
+Beyond his activities at the Habitat Unit, he has given advice through the OIKOS Human Settlement Research Group to institutions and has been a member of organisations such as the German International Development Cooperation GIZ, the World Bank, the Catalytic Fund of the Cities, Slum Dwellers International, Misereor.
 From 2008 to 2010, he was a member of the international advisory panel for the UNESCO chair in Sustainable Urban Development for Asia and the Pacific.
-2015-2016 he was member of Policy Unit 4 working on urban governance for the preparation of the New Urban Agenda of Habitat III.

 Advise on his research fields have also been given to governments such as China, Yemen and Egypt.
-As an editor he has worked for the Habitat International Series (LIT Publishers) and co-editor of the Megacities and Global Change Series (Steiner Publishers) since 2008.
+As an editor he has worked for the Habitat International Series (LIT Publishers) since 2003 and as co-editor of the Megacities and Global Change Series (Steiner Publishers) since 2008.

 1978 – 1983